nlippman/hazeltool/README.md

 hazeltool
 =========

-Some scripts and tools for working the Hazel
+Some scripts and tools for working with Hazel.